EtoileScintillante/sudoku-ar/README.md

   * If, after starting the program, the sudoku grid is not clearly visible in the video (or only a part of the grid is visible) the program will still try to detect a grid (in the terminal you will see a message "grid detected") but when this 'grid' (the thing the program wrongly detected as a sudoku grid) is passed to the findCells function it will result in an error.
-    So make sure that the grid is clearly visible.
+    So make sure the grid is clearly visible.